A Guide to AI Insurance App Development: Experience Insights by Biz4Group

 With user journeys defined and infrastructure in place, the intelligence layer takes shape.

-AI models are built and trained to perform tasks such as:
+AI models are developed and trained to perform tasks such as:

 • Damage assessment (using computer vision)